adrianensis/ThiefEngine/README.md

 >The goal of this project is to serve as Portfolio, proving that I really have certain game programming related knowledge.

->This is not my first game engine and will not be the last ;).
+>This is not my first game engine and will not be the last.
 Currently, this is my fourth attempt to create a modest, tiny and lightweight game engine.
 (I lied, none of the game engine on Earth are tiny).
 I have tried with C++, Java, Python and now it's the turn of JS.

 >The good thing is that I have learned about powerful, complex and weird stuff like Game Engine Architecture, Graphics Engine Architecture, how to read huge programming books, Physics Engine Architecture, Collision Detection Algorithms, Scripting and much more.